twg/BlogPosts/2014-11-13-Securing-WordPress.md

 This seems like a basic one, but weak passwords are often the easiest way for malicious users to gain access to your site.
 Using a plugin like [Force Strong Passwords](https://wordpress.org/plugins/force-strong-passwords/) will help avoid a situation where a user uses a weak password like "_password123_".

 ##### Errbit
 Malicious attacks on your WordPress install will often generate errors.
+Using [Airbrake](https://airbrake.io/) or [Errbit](https://github.com/errbit/errbit) to catch errors will allow you to have better insights into your deployment, but will also alert you to any suspicicous errors that occur.
+The easiest way to get this working is to use [Errbit-PHP](https://github.com/flippa/errbit-php).